bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 }
 ```

 There are other advantages to SoA.
 In the above structure I'm storing precalculated values for `radius * radius` and `1.0 / radius` as if you look at the original `hit` function `radius` on it's own is never actually used.
 Before switching to SoA adding precalculated values to my `Sphere` struct actually made things slower, presumably because I'd increased the size of the `Sphere` struct, reducing my CPU cache utilisation.
-With `SpheresSoA` if the `determinant > 0.0` check doesn't pass then the `radius_inv` data will never be accessed, so it's not wastefully pulled into CPU cache.
+With `SpheresSoA` if there is no ray hit result then the `radius_inv` data will never be accessed, so it's not wastefully pulled into CPU cache.
 Switching to SoA did speed up my scalar code too although I didn't note down the performance numbers at the time.

 Now to iterator over four spheres at a time my loop looks like: